 My hands would be tied because I wouldn’t have any good data or information to make good adjustments.

-As a coach, I need to get your BioFeedback when it happens because you won’t be able to remember how you felt after a certain meal or training session in 2 or 3 weeks.
+As a coach, I need you to track your BioFeedback when it happens because you won’t be able to remember how you felt after a certain meal or training session in 2 or 3 weeks.

 With my coaching clients, I have them track 14 BioFeedback questions related to training, diet, sleep and stress.
 Every single day for the first 7 days of their first training program and diet plan.